SCHOOL NEWSLETTER - TERM 3 WEEK 4 2025

 St Justin’s School Sporting Events

-Upcoming Whole School Sporting Events:
+Upcoming School Sporting Events:

-Next level competitive pathway for selected students - Mackillop Western Region Friday 8th August
+- Next level competitive pathway for selected students - Mackillop Western Region Friday 8th August

 Primary Students Diocesan Representative Sporting Pathways